 Emerging contaminants are chemicals or materials that have a real or perceived threat to human health or the environment.
 They include endocrine (hormonal) disrupters, pharmaceutical drugs, and personal care products.
 In 2008, WSSC and its regional and national partners tested the Potomac and Patuxent source waters and its drinking water for emerging contaminants.
 The findings indicated that WSSC drinking water is safe to consume due to the extremely low levels of contaminants.
 Likewise, the findings for both source waters showed extremely small amounts of emerging contaminants.
 WSSC will continue to work with its partners to understand and treat emerging contaminants.
-Further information is available on the WSSC website wsscwater.com stormwater and water quality
+Further information is available on WSSC's website: www.wsscwater.com.